coffeendude/heroku-app-deploy-model/README.md

-# heroku-app-deploy-model
+# Heroku-App-Deploy-Model

-## A python app that uses pulumi to create templates for storing simple html apps.
+### A python app that uses pulumi to create templates for storing simple html apps.

 The purpose of this model is to simulate and explore an internal controlled SaaS for deploying simple applications.